How to Make an Excel File Smaller

 Remove the Pivot Cache

-If you have any Pivot tables in your file, removing the Pivot Table cache will reduce the size of your file.
+If you have any pivot tables, removing the pivot table cache will reduce the size of your file.

 - Select the Data tab, clear the option Save source data with file, and click OK.